What Should I Do If My Puppy Has An Accident Inside?

 Identify the Cause

 Anxiety or fear can sometimes lead to accidents inside.
 It's important to identify the root cause of your puppy's anxiety or fear to effectively address the issue.
-Common causes include changes in routine or environment, loud noises, , or previous negative experiences.
+Common causes include changes in routine or environment, loud noises, separation anxiety, or previous negative experiences.
 Once you understand the cause, you can begin implementing strategies to help alleviate your puppy's anxiety and minimize accidents.

 Implement Desensitization Techniques